What is Title IX?

 - Implement internal disciplinary procedures for sexual assault cases

-- Preserve and protect a victim's rights to justice and due process
+- Preserve and protect a victim's rights to justice and applicable processes for fundamental fairness

 - Increase transparency about the scope of sexual violence on campus

-- Provide for standards in institutional conduct proceedings
+- Provide for standards in campus conduct proceedings